 The goal there is to calm specific or systemic inflammation.

-The problem is that inflammation is needed in the body periodically.
+The problem is that inflammation is needed in the body periodically (infection and cancer).

 We don't want to turn it off or you'll see very negative effects everywhere.